Learning to Optimize via Information-Directed Sampling: Literature review

 The knowledge gradient (KG) algorithm uses a different measure of information to guide action selection: the algorithm computes the impact of a single observation on the quality of the decision made by a {\it greedy} algorithm, which simply selects the action with highest posterior expected reward.
 This measure was proposed by \citet{mockus1978application} and studied further by \citet{frazier2008knowledge} and \citet{ryzhov2012knowledge}.
 KG seems natural since it explicitly seeks information that improves decision quality.
 Computational studies suggest that for problems with Gaussian priors, Gaussian rewards, and relatively short time horizons, KG performs very well.
-However, even in some simple settings, KG may not converge to optimality.
+However, there are no general guarantees for KG, and even in some simple settings, it may not converge to optimality.
 In fact, it may select a suboptimal action in {\it every} period, even as the time horizon tends to infinity.
 IDS also measures the information provided by a single observation, but our results imply it converges to optimality.
-In Appendix \ref{sec: value of info}, we define KG more formally, and provide some insight into why it can fail to converge to optimality.
+KG is discussed further in Subsection \ref{subsec: expected improvement}.

-Our work also connects to a much larger literature on Bayesian experimental design (see \cite{chaloner1995bayesian} for a review).
+Our work also connects to a much larger literature on Bayesian experimental design (see \cite{chaloner1995bayesian} for a review). \citet{Contal2014} study problems with Gaussian process priors and a method that guides exploration using the mutual information between the objective function and the next observation.
+This work provides a regret bound, though, as the authors' erratum indicates, the proof of the regret bound is incorrect.
 Recent work has demonstrated the effectiveness of {\it greedy} or {\it myopic} policies that always maximize a measure of the information gain from the next sample. \citet{jedynak2012twenty} and \citet{waeber2013bisection} consider problem settings in which this greedy policy is optimal.
 Another recent line of work \cite{golovin2010near, golovin2011adaptive} shows that measures of information gain sometimes satisfy a decreasing returns property known as adaptive sub-modularity, implying the greedy policy is competitive with the optimal policy.
 Our algorithm also only considers the information gain due to the {\it next sample}, even though the goal is to acquire information over many periods.
 Our results establish that the manner in which IDS encourages information gain leads to an effective algorithm, even for the different objective of maximizing cumulative reward.